-Explore your passions with self-directed studies and optional concentrations.
+Explore your passions with self-directed studies and optional concentrations in: Aging, Culture and Society (ACS), Information Society and Knowledge Organizations (ISAKO), or Transformative Learning for Social Justice (TLSJ).
 You and a faculty mentor will co-design a plan of study that is personally meaningful to you and will put you on track to achieving your individual goals.
-Our faculty bring experiential and academic expertise in management, systems, philosophy, sociology and psychology.

-Participate in a vibrant, collegial, and engaged learning community of scholar-practitioners.
+Participate in a collegial and engaged distance learning community of scholars, practitioners, and leaders.
 Many of our HOS students serve in professions such as organizational consulting, human resources, and management.
 As a student, your individual experience and knowledge informs the research, theory, and practice within this program to address the challenges of modern global organizations.

 Reach a new level of self-awareness for making a greater difference in the world through a program that focuses on organizational, community, and social systems.
-Guided by principles of social responsibility, the HOS program integrates adult and organizational development as a means for diversity and change.
-Our graduates have careers in consulting, strategic leadership for change, entrepreneurism, talent management, academia, and research.
+Guided by principles of social responsibility, the HOS program integrates adult and organizational development as a means for diversity and change leadership.

 Goals & Objectives

-Students in the Human and Organizational Systems and Human Development PhD programs are expected to graduate with the following skills and abilities:
+Students in the Human and Organizational Systems PhD program are expected to graduate with the following skills and abilities:

 - Achieve a broad understanding of the scholarly literature in the fields of human and organizational development

-- Develop logical and coherent scholarly argument, critique theory and research
+- Develop logical and coherent scholarly arguments, critique theory, and research

 - Synthesize ideas and integrate theory and practice